 Professor Ruth Massey BA, PhD, (Professor of Microbial Pathogenicity), We aim to define the processes by which major bacterial pathogens cause disease with a view to developing novel preventative and therapeutic approaches.

-Dr Jim Spencer BSc, PhD, (Professor in Microbiolgy), Molecular mechanisms of antibiotic resistance beta-lactamases; novel antibiotics and antibiotic resistance inhibitors; qnr proteins; the Cfr rRNA methyltransferase
+Professor Jim Spencer BSc, PhD, (Reader in Microbiolgy), Molecular mechanisms of antibiotic resistance beta-lactamases; novel antibiotics and antibiotic resistance inhibitors; qnr proteins; the Cfr rRNA methyltransferase

 Stem Cell Biology and Regenerative Medicine

 Dr Allison Blair BSc, PhD, (Reader in Experimental Haematology), Our research aims to better understand the development normal and malignant blood cells in order to develop novel therapeutics approaches for patients with blood diseases.

 Professor Rafael Carazo Salas PhD(Paris VII), DEA/MSc(Paris VII), CAS/MSc(Cantab), BSc(Concordia), (Professor in Biomedical Sciences), We aim to understand how to produce specifically, efficiently and robustly " designer" cells/tissues of choice using a person’s own stem cells, for regenerative medicine and therapeutics applications.

 Dr Wa'el Kafienah BSc, PhD, (Senior Lecturer in Stem Cell Biology), Skeletal tissue engineering; the molecular regulation of adult and embryonic stem cell differentiation